Chief Event Officer Complete Guide 2026

 This reveals whether they can build and develop teams (a critical CEO skill)

-This reveals strategic sophistication about business models
+This reveals big-picture thinking, sophistication about business models, alignment with your goals

 Reference Checks That Matter